 Do you know the cost of the medical treatment for a dog attack?
 Many people underestimate how much it costs to recover from a dog bite, from medical costs to lost wages, without accounting for the non-economic costs, such as pain and suffering and PTSD.
 Therefore, if you have been attacked by a dog, consider consulting a dog bite attorney to maximize your settlement and get you back on track.

 Most individuals do not know that dog bite attorneys work on a contingency basis.
 This means that the lawyer will be paid when you receive a settlement.
 The attorney will receive a percentage of the settlement amount.
 Although other fees, such as filing and investigation fees, may be incurred, you will not have to pay the attorney’s fees unless your attorney wins your case.

-A local lawyer knows the laws that apply in dog bite cases.
+A local lawyer such as a Oklahoma City dog bite lawyer knows the laws that apply in dog bite cases.
 For example, some states hold the owners responsible no matter what, while others require that the dog have a history of violent behavior to blame the dog owner.
 These individuals will walk you through the process and tell you what you need to do to get your settlement.
 They will also evaluate your case and provide an expected settlement amount as well as any legal action that should or could be taken against the dog owner.
 In addition, because they know the laws, they can answer any questions you may have throughout the process.